 A little research soon showed that to be a completely unfair view of modern Birmingham.

 Over the last few years the central area has greatly improved as the 20 year Big City Plan rolls forward.
 The city has world-class galleries and museums, including the unusual Museum of the Jewellery Quarter, and the newly opened Library of Birmingham, reputed to be Europe’s largest public library, is a stunning piece of architecture at the heart of the city.
+The many miles of canals in Birmingham are also well worth investigating, with many stylish pubs and restaurants lining the towpaths.

 However, that is not what attracted me to visit Birmingham, but rather I was fascinated to learn that it had two renowned botanic gardens, quite close to one another and not far from the city centre.
 I decided that a Short Break was the ideal way to investigate them, and, along the way, to see some of the other Birmingham attractions.